An online jewelry shop is paving the way for an upcoming engineering course geared at girls, thanks to the duo behind KiraKira.

 She plans on “creating a curriculum to teach transferable skills, commands and concepts through KiraKira’s unique approach.”

-Two years ago, her and Malena Southworth began working together to build a well developed, interactive engineering curriculum for young girls interested in the engineering and technology industries.
+Two years ago, Suzanne and Malena Southworth began working together to build a well developed, interactive engineering curriculum for young girls interested in the engineering and technology industries.

 Somersall and Southworth intend to open popup schools across the nation, with locations in San Francisco, New York City, and Virginia.
 Here, they will form lessons and teach girls how to design and create their own 3D jewelry.